-At the National Maritime Museums, we have a long history of expertise in maritime archaeology through the Maritime Museum and the Vasa Museum.
+At the National Maritime and Transport Museums, we have a long history of expertise in maritime archaeology through the Maritime Museum and the Vasa Museum.
 That’s why we are moving full speed ahead with plans for a new museum about the Baltic Sea’s unique cultural heritage.
 Read on to find out more about our efforts.

 What is maritime archaeology?

 A scientific discipline that studies man and society using archaeological remains located under the water or in connection with the water.

 Our goal is to create a maritime archaeological museum that helps to explore, preserve and reveal the maritime heritage hidden beneath the surface of the Baltic Sea.

 The museum aims to offer visitors a genuine and human experience that leaves a lasting effect on its visitors and inspires them to learn and participate.